abhishek-km23/Stackoverflow-Tag-Predictor/README.md

 'macro f1 score':
 Calculate metrics for each label, and find their unweighted mean.
 This does not take label imbalance into account.

+NB: This project was done as a part of assignment for machine Learning course taken at appliedaicourse.com/